olivernybroe/intellij-touch/readme.md

 ## Built with

 - [JTouchBar](https://github.com/Thizzer/JTouchBar) - Java library for using the touchbar API on supported macbooks.
+Thanks @Thizzer